Greenville Mid-Delta Airport: Facilities and aircraft

 Mid-Delta Regional Airport is the only commercial airport located in the Mississippi Delta.
 Located approximately 3 mi north of central Greenville, MDRA is situated on 2,000 acre of land, with a sizable portion in the Mid-Delta Empowerment Zone.
 A controlled airfield, MDRA has a control tower which is staffed from 7:00 a.m. to 7:00 p.m., seven days a week.

 The facility has two runways, the primary being 18L/36R which is composed of an asphalt surface 150 ft wide by 8001 ft long.
 Runway 18L/36R is a precision approach runway with an Instrument landing System (ILS), medium approach lighting system with rails, (MALSR) approach lights and High Intensity Runway Lights (HIRLs).
 A parallel runway, 18R/36L, has an asphalt and concrete surface with a width of 150 ft and length of 7019 ft.
 Runway 18R/36L is a non-precision runway with Medium Intensity Runway Lights, (MIRL).
 The runways are connected by six taxiways.
 Ramp space is abundant, with 2660000 sqft of concrete ramp area.

-For the 12-month period ending December 31, 2009, the airport had 37,295 aircraft operations, an average of 102 per day: 47% military, 30% air taxi, 23% general aviation, and <1% scheduled commercial.
-At that time there were 17 aircraft based at this airport: 88% single-engine and 12% jet.
+For the 12-month period ending July 31, 2019, the airport had 22,974 aircraft operations, an average of 63 per day: 66% general aviation 28% military, 6% air taxi, and <1% scheduled commercial.
+At that time there were 7 aircraft based at this airport: 5 single-engine and 2 multi-engine.